arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 </div>

 We can coerce problematic outcome variables into nice, continuous ones so that we can still model them with a line.
-The strategy for transforming your outcome depends on what its distribution is like to begin with --- if it's binary (or bounded at 0 and 1), then a logit works well.
+The strategy for transforming your outcome depends on what its distribution is like to begin with --- if it's binary (or bounded at 0 and 1), then you'll need a different transformation than if it's count data, for example.

-If it's count data, then a log is the right transformation, etc.
+**The transformation you use to convert a problematic outcome variable (i.e. a variable that is not continuous and unbounded) into something you can use linear regression on is called a link function.**

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>